egendata/docs/content/egendata-core/security/_index.md

 {{% notice warning %}}
 Due to the Egendata Application not acting as webserver, it is unable to publish its own public key(s).
 Therefore, recipients are unable to verify the authenticity of Messages issued by the Application.
 Instead the Application provide its own public key(s) directly embedded in the transmitted message, however this is not sufficient to prove authenticity of the message.

+It is, however, possible for the Operator to assert that an account uses one and only one key for signing its communication.
+This is currently not enforced.
 {{% /notice %}}

 ## Encryption